Nat-Lighthouse/Tic-Tac-Toe/README.md

   /**Instructions*/

   (steps)
-  Download or copy the code below, and compile each, then run the (java source code) named classB.java in (jGrasp or any other IDE)
+  Download or copy the code below, and compile each, then run the (java source code) named classB.java in (jGrasp or any other IDE).
+  Install the latest available JRE.

   classA.java